Last Updated on September 29, 2020 by Scott Krager

 ZOTAC GTX 1080 Ti Mini: Check Price On Amazon

 The first GPU we are going to review is the ZOTAC GTX 1080 Ti.
-This is the low profile version that was released after the full sized variants were released.
-As the name suggests, the 1080 Ti Mini is comparatively smaller, and offers a 2 fan design, and despite having two fans, the GPU is still a small one when put next to the full sized variant.
+The Zotac GTX is the shorter version released after full-sized 1080 Ti versions.
+As the name suggests, the 1080 Ti Mini is comparatively smaller and offers a two fan design, and despite having two fans, the GPU is still a small one when put next to the full-sized variant.

-The good thing is that the small size allows you to easily fit the GPU in smaller cases, the colour scheme is neutral, which means that it will look good in almost all the computers regardless of the colour scheme you are going with.
+The good thing is that the small size allows you to fit the GPU in smaller cases easily, the color scheme is neutral, which means that it will look good in almost all the computers regardless of the color scheme you use.

-Additionally, you still have a very fast 1080 Ti despite having lower clock speeds.
-Another great thing about this GPU is that this is actually a cheaper GTX 1080 Ti available in the market.
+Additionally, you still have a speedy 1080 Ti despite having lower clock speeds.

-There are a few downsides that you will get with this GPU; for starters, the GPU runs on its thermal limit, and can pretty hot, and under full stress, the fans can get loud, especially if you have a comparatively small case.
+There are a few downsides that you will get with this GPU; for starters, the GPU runs on its thermal limit and can get pretty hot, and under full stress, the fans can be loud, especially if you have a comparatively small case.

-Last but not the least, despite being an under clocked chip, you still need two 8-pin power connectors to run this.
+Last but not least, despite being an underclocked chip, you still need two 8-pin power connectors to run this.

-In conclusion, the ZOTAC GTX 1080 Ti is a great GPU, it performs adequately, and can give you an excellent gaming performance.
+In conclusion, the ZOTAC GTX 1080 Ti is a great GPU; it can give you an excellent gaming performance.
 Despite being underclocked, it still gives you outstanding performance.

-- Great performance in every game across the board.
+- Outstanding performance in every game across the board.

 - Incredibly small.